Generic name: metronidazole vaginal [ MET-roe-NYE-da-zole ]

 Call your doctor if your symptoms do not improve, or if they get worse.

 Store at room temperature away from moisture or heat.
-Do not allow the medicine to freeze.
+Do not refrigerate or freeze.

 What happens if I miss a dose?